ElPatatone/alleno-ora-TUI/README.md

 ## TODO

+- [ ] add ablity to remove workouts directly from the file.
 - [ ] Improve the UI as a lot of space is wasted.
 - [ ] Be able to store information on lifts done for a given workout.
 - [ ] Be able to see the stats, PRs for specific lifts.